School of Architecture Estimated Expenses

-In addition to the tuition, university fees and room and board that students expenses that student incur at Montana State University, there are a number of expenses that students in the School of Architecture will have as part of their major.
-Some of these expenses include the Architecture Program Fee, additional costs for model building and drawing supplies and some field-trip related costs.
-These fees will vary depending upon a students degree status: Environmental Design Foundations (First-year), Environmental Design (second through fourth year) and Architecture (Graduate years).
-These costs are shown below.
+In addition to tuition, university fees and room and board expenses, students in the School of Architecture incur a number of additional expenses as part of their major.
+These include the Architecture Program Fee, supply costs for model building and drawing, and some field-trip related costs.
+Fees vary depending upon a student's degree status: Environmental Design Foundations (first year), Environmental Design (second through fourth year) and Architecture (graduate years).

 Undergraduate University Costs